 The only other competitor was impersonator David Brock, who was touring the U.S. at the time with a small band impersonating Morrison.
-But it was Kilmer’s performances in “Weird Science” and “Real Genius” that convinced Stone he was the right choice.
+But it was Kilmer’s performance in “Real Genius” that convinced Stone he was the right choice.
 Stone was determined to shoot and record the five-concert scenes live, without lip-synching to make it REAL.

 “I had been through the music so many times, and those songs are sung by Val Kilmer.
 Or we would use Jim’s voice for a bar or two or something, then Val’s voice would come in.
 It was groundbreaking at that time.” — Oliver Stone